A Self-Evolving Agentic Framework for Metasurface Inverse Design: Methods

-where $s$ denotes a candidate skill set and $\mathcal{S}$ is the collection of candidate skill sets produced across iterations.
-Further details of the generic \gls{mce} optimizer, including the agentic crossover operator, are given in the original work \cite{yeMetaContextEngineering2026}; Algorithm~\ref{alg:mce-inverse-design} summarizes the inverse-design instantiation used in this work.
+where $s$ denotes a candidate skill file and $\mathcal{S}$ is the collection of candidate skill files produced across iterations.
+Because candidates frequently tie on validation \gls{sg}, the maximization in Equation~\ref{eq:skill-selection} is resolved by a fixed secondary ordering: among files of equal validation \gls{sg}, the loop prefers higher \gls{cpf}, then smaller total constraint violation, then larger \gls{bm}, with \gls{se_rate}, solver cost, and finally the later iteration as remaining tiebreakers.
+The rule is elitist: the incumbent best is replaced only by a strictly higher-ranked candidate, so a revision that ranks no better on validation is never deployed.
+Further details of the generic skill-evolution procedure, including the skill-combination step that merges features from multiple candidate skill files, are given in the original work \cite{yeMetaContextEngineering2026}; Algorithm~\ref{alg:mce-inverse-design} summarizes the inverse-design instantiation used in this work.

 In the reference implementation, the coding agent is instantiated as a single \gls{llm} with generic file and shell tools, while solver usage patterns, code templates, and repair heuristics are supplied through the skill files.
-More generally, however, the framework only assumes a coding agent that maps the task specification and current skill set to a candidate optimization program.
+More generally, however, the framework only assumes a coding agent that maps the task specification and current skill file to a candidate optimization program.
 This coding agent may therefore be realized by a single agent or by a multi-agent system without changing the evaluator or the outer skill-evolution loop.
-Its responsibility is limited to program synthesis and revision; execution, scoring, and stopping decisions remain outside the coding agent.
+Its responsibility is limited to code generation and revision; execution, scoring, and stopping decisions remain outside the coding agent.